Out of office: Microretirement is trending in the workplace

 Should you do it?

 There are some downsides to microretirement, especially concerning a person’s financial future.
 Taking time away from a job can “affect your earnings, investments and funding your retirement,” said Fast Company.
-It can also affect potential career growth.
+It can additionally affect potential career growth.
 You “could also be seen as a job hopper to some decision-makers within the labor market,” said Kenyetta Nesbitt-Simmons, a senior partner at HR consultancy firm Simmons HR & Talent Advisory, to Fast Company.
-This could pose a particular problem in competitive fields where a microretirement could be seen as slacking off.
+This may pose a particular problem in competitive fields where a microretirement could be seen as slacking off.

 A free daily email with the biggest news stories of the day – and the best features from TheWeek.com